-The decisions in Laverty I, Laverty II, Presti, and this case repeat Hardwick's analytical error of focusing on the identity of the petitioner rather than the substance of the questions raised.
-Rather than examining whether a being who is intelligent, self-aware, and capable of complex social relationships has asserted a liberty interest that habeas protects, these decisions reflexively bar such claims even from being considered, based on the mere identity of the petitioner rather than on substantive engagement with the values and concerns underlying Happy's claims.
-Like the Supreme Court's flawed approach in Hardwick, the reasoning of these decisions is circular: Because animals have not brought habeas petitions in the past, they cannot bring them now.
-Because the petitioners are animals rather than people, their assertion of any liberty interest must be dismissed out of hand, regardless of the potential strength of such a claim on the merits.
-This is not justice, nor is such blindness to injustice and suffering compelled by our Constitution or the law in all its majesty and scope.
+The majority decision in Breheny repeated Hardwick's analytical error of focusing on the identity of the petitioner rather than the substance of the questions raised.
+Rather than examining whether a being who is intelligent, self-aware, and capable of complex social relationships has asserted a liberty interest that habeas protects, the decision reflexively barred such claims even from being considered, based on the mere identity of the petitioner rather than on substantive engagement with the values and concerns underlying petitioners' claims.
+Like the Supreme Court's flawed approach in Hardwick, the reasoning of that decision is circular: Because animals have not brought habeas petitions in the past, they cannot bring them now.
+Because the petitioners are animals rather than human beings, their assertion of any liberty interest must be dismissed out of hand, regardless of the potential strength of such a claim on the merits.
+This is not justice -nor is such blindness to injustice and suffering compelled by our Constitution or the law in all its majesty and scope.
 "A prime part of the history of our Constitution," as the Supreme Court has noted, "is the story of the extension of constitutional rights and protections to people once ignored or excluded."
 United States v.
 Virginia, 518 U.S. 515, 557 (1996).